Opportunities and challenges

 QTRIP serves local communities through a project delivery approach that, where possible, engages local businesses, and creates employment and training opportunities for residents.

-We are committed to reconciliation with Aboriginal and Torres Strait Islander people of Queensland and supports Indigenous participation policies and frameworks that prioritise Aboriginal and Torres Strait islander employment and supplier use targets for road projects committed by the Australian Government and Queensland Government, where applicable.
+We are committed to reconciliation with the Aboriginal and Torres Strait Islander people of Queensland, with the Indigenous Strategy Roadmap 2023-25 and its supporting Action Plan outlining how the department is prioritising its relationships with First Nations people.
+In this regard, we support Indigenous participation policies and frameworks that prioritise Aboriginal and Torres Strait islander employment and supplier use targets for transport and road projects.

 Icon of a hand holding a leaf with a circle around it